 In 1933 she married Imre Patai, a physicist and pianist.
 They had a baby boy, who died within two weeks of birth.
 A picture of the infant remained on her bedside table the rest of her life.

-At the urging of her husband, in 1937, she entered the International Chopin Piano Competition in Warsaw and won fifth prize.
+At the urging of her husband, in 1937, she entered the Chopin Competition in Warsaw and won fifth prize.

 When the Nazis invaded Hungary in 1944, she participated in the Resistance, often dressed as a prostitute in seductive clothes and heavy makeup, calling herself Maryushka.
 She had many dangerous escapes and was nearly killed in the bombings.
 She never returned to Germany.

 These were the same people who had produced Bach and Beethoven, Goethe and Schiller.
 I still don’t understand how a country with such culture could have killed so ruthlessly.

 The great Hungarian pianist and her husband moved to the US in 1947.
 Her husband died two years later from a heart attack brought on by exposure to coal gas from a faulty heating unit.

 Jambor established herself as a pianist in the US and performed in New York, Washington and with the Philadelphia Orchestra, receiving spectacular reviews.
 She also made 12 recordings for Capitol Records, but she turned down a national tour.